Graded strength of comparative illusions is explained by Bayesian inference: Background

 Nonetheless, both \textcite{paape2024linguistic} and \textcite{zhang_comparative_2024} stopped short of quantitatively modeling the full noisy-channel posterior probability distribution of plausible alternatives of a given CI sentence.
 In addition, \textcite{zhang_comparative_2024} reported that CI sentences with pronominal \textit{than}-clause subjects (\ref{ex:pro-sing} \& \ref{ex:pro-plu}) have a stronger illusion effect -- comprehenders regard them as more acceptable -- compared to those with full noun phrase \textit{than}-clause subjects (\ref{ex:np-sing} \& \ref{ex:np-plu}).
 Without a quantitative model of the posterior, it remains unclear whether the noisy-channel theory can account for it. \begin{exe} \ex \begin{xlist} \ex More students have been to Russia than \textbf{I have}. \ex More students have been to Russia than \textbf{we have}. \ex More students have been to Russia than \textbf{the teacher has}. \ex More students have been to Russia than \textbf{the teachers have}. \end{xlist} \end{exe}

-Our key contribution in this work is to bridge this gap by proposing a quantitative approximation of the posterior, leveraging the open-ended string probabilities provided by statistical language models (LMs) and integrating these with an open-ended behavioral measure of semantic interpretation (a ``minimal edit'' task).
-We show in that this approximation explains significant unique variance in human quantitative ratings of CI acceptability, even with stringent controls that have been reported to affect sentence acceptability.
-The statistical modeling work offers a strong piece of evidence supporting noisy-channel inference underlies the processing of comparative illusion sentences.
+Our key contribution in this work is to bridge this gap by proposing a quantitative approximation of the posterior, leveraging the open-ended string probabilities provided by statistical language models (LMs) and integrating these with an open-ended behavioral measure of semantic interpretation.
+We show that this posterior approximation explains unique variance in the acceptability ratings of the CI sentences, even with control variables that have been reported to affect sentence acceptability (e.g., sentence probability, order of presentation in an experiment).
+The statistical modeling work offers a strong piece of evidence supporting that noisy-channel inference underlies the processing of comparative illusion sentences.